-Visual Art: Dementia friendly tours at IMMA this Spring
+Visual Art: Dementia friendly tours at IMMA this Summer

 Art can trigger conversations and connections that don’t rely on memory, providing a great framework for a morning or afternoon visit to your local gallery or museum.